Codemos-Inc/Auxiliary-Theme-Registry/README.md

 ### 🎯 Target

 As being the official repository, our target is to provide a curated list of themes that are beloved by VS Code users.
 We want to include **all Marketplace theme extensions down to 50k downloads**.
-This doesn't mean that we only add the most popular themes in marketplaces, we are open to contributions from the community.
-We will review the themes and add them to the registry if they meet our quality standards.
+This doesn't mean that we'll only host the most popular themes in marketplaces, we are open to contributions from the community.
+We will review the themes and register them to the registry if they meet our quality standards.
 Our catalog grows rapidly and is updated regularly.

 <h3 id="subs">❤️ Subscription</h3>